cryptodev26/golang-api/README.md

 Basic tutorial for the EPA Clean Air Markets Division to go through the process of creating a small web app, in the problem space of AMPD, with automated tests and deployment to cloud.gov.

-Currently, `hello-ampd` is a very simple API backend, providing a "Hello World" style response to HTTP GET calls.

 ## Development